 |

-green grass" (T45, light to medium green) and
+"fine turf green grass" (T45, light to medium

-avoid a uniform look.
-Adding different colour shades of
+in order to avoid a uniform look.
+Adding different colour

 |